 - A Canyon in Gale Crater, Mars, and Implications for Exploration by the Curiosity Rover for Planetary Geomorphology Image of the Day (Mar.
 2021)

-- Tested methods of estimating initial crater depths of Saturn’s moons Rhea and Dione using Cassini ISS digital elevation models (DEMs)
+- testing methods of estimating initial crater depths of Saturn’s moons Rhea and Dione using Cassini ISS digital elevation models (DEMs)

-- Investigated stereo methods for icy moon topography
+- investigating stereo methods for icy moon topography

-- Produced crater size catalogs of four Saturnian moons
+- producing crater size catalogs of four Saturnian moons

-- Ongoing: assessment of methods of estimating initial crater depths of icy bodies
+- assessment of methods of estimating initial crater depths of icy bodies

 Persaud, D. M., Phillips, C. B., Methods of Estimating Initial Crater Depths on Icy Satellites using Stereo Topography, AGU Fall Meeting, 15-19 December, 2014.
 Oral presentation.

-Designed a smallsat-scale ground penetrating radar (GPR)/synthetic aperture radar (SAR) hybrid multistatic system for the detection of lava tube systems on Mars; investigated and selected regions of interest and designed science mission; served as project manager in final two weeks to prepare technical manuscript.
+Designed a smallsat-scale ground penetrating radar (GPR)/synthetic aperture radar (SAR) hybrid multistatic system for the detection of lava tube systems on Mars; investigated and selected regions of interest, and defined science objectives.

 Persaud, D. M., et al., 2016, HOMER: a smallsat ground penetrating radar sounding fleet to map planetary surfaces at high resolution, 47th Lunar and Planetary Conference.
 Poster.